gourav-singh01/Auriga/README.md

 ### Track Completion

 Today's scheduled habits are displayed on the Active tab.
-Use the completion button to mark a habit as done.
+Use the completion button to mark a habit as done or incomplete.
 The completion status is stored by date.

 ### Track Streaks